chanzuckerberg/napari-segmentation-workshop/content/workflow/allencell-parameters.md

 #### Pre-processing: Edge preserving smoothing

-An image smoothed to reduce noise.
+An image is smoothed to reduce noise.
 No parameters are required.

 ![Intensity normalized and smoothed in Allen Cell Segmenter](images/allencell-11.png)

 #### Core segmentation: Sigma

-Allows you to set the expected thickness of filaments.
+**Sigma** allows you to set the expected thickness of filaments.
 Smaller values lend themselves to *thinner filaments*; while larger values are best used with *thicker filaments*.

 ![Fine and thick filaments in Allen Cell Segmenter](images/allencell-12.png)

 #### Core segmentation: Cutoff

-Allows you to set the threshold for the image.
+**Cutoff** allows you to set the threshold for the image.

 ![Setting threshold for an image in Allen Cell Segmenter](images/allencell-13.png)